john-klein/john-klein.github.io/bf.md

 **Probabilities** are an appealing mathematical model to grasp many aspects of uncertainty.
 When the nature of the problem is single-valued but the data we have access to is set-valued (or many-valued), other constructs are instrumental.

-[comment]: <> (As an example, consider a physical quantity _x_ that one wishes to determine but the sensing device one has can only indicate that _x_ belongs to some interval [_a_,_b_].
+>(As an example, consider a physical quantity _x_ that one wishes to determine but the sensing device one has can only indicate that _x_ belongs to some interval [_a_,_b_].
 This measurement is imprecise in the sense that it is not single-valued.
 A sample of such measurements will contain different intervals owing to random fluctuations of the physical quantity and to measurement noise.)

 In this case, one has to deal with of mix of the two forms of uncertainty and a workaround consists in hybridizing probability and set theories.